 Created in 1948 by the fashion designer Sonja De Lennart, these elegant, chic and sporty, timeless pants come in different materials, styles and colours to adapt to your own personal style and have lived on beyond their heyday in the 1950s and 1960s to almost attain the status of a lifestyle.

-But are Capri Pants really inclusive?
+Are Capri Pants really flattering?

 A pair of Capri pants is any length between the knee and the ankle with a slim fit.
 They end in the mid-calf region, so unless you have the silhouette of Audrey Hepburn, who used to pair them with ballet flats, they might be unflattering for most women as they can make their legs look thicker.

 But that doesn’t mean you should avoid wearing Capri pants as they can be very comfortable and match countless looks.
-Considered a sort of compromise between shorts and pants, they are great for those seeking fashion alternatives but not compromising too much.

 Celebrities from the past like Brigitte Bardot, Grace Kelly and Marilyn Monroe, including style icons like Jackie Kennedy, regardless of their age and body type showed us a universal style secret: it’s all about proportions.